 Sweeteners are substances that impart a sweet taste to foods and beverages.
 Think of them as the culinary equivalent of a symphony orchestra, with each sweetener playing a unique note on your taste buds.
 Some are naturally occurring, like the sugar found in fruits, while others are manufactured, like high fructose corn syrupHigh fructose corn syrup (HFCS) is a sweetener derived from cornstarch through a multi-step process.
 It’s a common ingredient in many processed foods and beverages, providing sweetness and contributing to texture and preservation.
-Think of it like a concentrated sugar… Read More.
+Think of it like a concentrated sugar solution, but with a slightly different composition than regular table… Read More.
 They vary in their chemical structure, sweetness intensity, and how they impact your body.

 The word “sweetener” is derived from the Old English word “swete,” meaning “pleasant to the taste.”
 It’s a simple term that encompasses a wide range of substances that have the common characteristic of eliciting a sweet sensation on the palate.